zenware/curseslibtcod/norbak/README.md

 version: 0.1

-imports: curses (windows-curses on Windows), random, time
+imports: curses (windows-curses on Windows), random, time, playsound

 The file titled "main.py" is the source, and the file titled "Norbak" is an executable for MacOS only.